 - Teething is much worse at night for your baby

 Newborns sleep a lot - typically up to 16 to 17 hours a day.
-But most babies don't stay asleep for more than two to four hours at a time, day or night, during the first few weeks of life.
+But most babies don't stay asleep for more than 2 to 4 hours at a time, day or night, during the first few weeks of life.
 Now, as a parent, this would create a major issue for you, as you will be up at odd hours during the night to change, feed, and comfort him/her.
 Moreover, this creates an irregular sleeping pattern for both you and your baby.
-You may have tried your absolute best to get your baby on a healthy sleep schedule, but may still fail.
+You may have tried your absolute best to get your baby on a healthy sleep schedule, but there are still chances that you may fail.
 There could be many reasons for this- here are our top four reasons why your newborn baby is unable to sleep at night: